Crystalline color superconductors

-In the previous chapter we have discussed the crystalline non-homogenous phases that can be realized in two-flavor quark matter.
-A plethora of possible structures have been analyzed by a Ginzburg-Landau expansion and by the so-called smearing procedure in order to determine the favored thermodynamic state.
+In Sec.~\ref{sec:Chapter2} we have discussed the crystalline inhomogeneous phases that can be realized in two-flavor quark matter.
+A plethora of possible structures have been analyzed by a Ginzburg-Landau (GL) expansion and by the so-called smearing procedure for determining the favored thermodynamic state.

 Here we extend the analysis to the three-flavor case which is relevant if the effective strange quark mass, $M_s$, is not too heavy.
-In compact stars $M_s$, will lie somewhere between its current mass of order $100$~MeV and its vacuum constituent mass of order $500$~MeV, and therefore is of the order of the quark number chemical potential $\mu$, which is expected to be in the range $(400-500)$ MeV.
-Furthermore, deconfined quark matter, if present in compact stars, must be in weak equilibrium and must be electrically and color neutral\footnote{Actually, as already discussed in Sec.~\ref{sec:intro}, quark matter must be in a color singlet, however it has been shown in \textcite{Amore:2001uf} that projecting out color singlet states into color neutral states does not lead to a large change of the free energy.}.
+In compact stars $M_s$ will lie somewhere between its current mass of order $100$~MeV and its vacuum constituent mass of order $500$~MeV, and therefore is of the order of the quark number chemical potential $\mu$, which is expected to be in the range $(400-500)$ MeV.
+Furthermore, deconfined quark matter, if present in compact stars, must be in weak equilibrium and must be electrically and color neutral\footnote{Actually, as already discussed in Sec.~\ref{sec:intro}, quark matter must be in a color singlet, however it has been shown by \textcite{Amore:2001uf} that projecting out color singlet states into color neutral states does not lead to a large change of the free energy.}.
 All these factors work to separate the Fermi momenta of the quarks and thus disfavor the cross-species BCS pairing.

-In order to understand how the mismatch among Fermi momenta is linked to $\beta-$equilibrium and neutrality, let us consider quark matter composed by $u$, $d$ and $s$ quarks with no strong interactions.
-We treat the strange quark mass as a parameter and we consider sufficiently long time-scales for which weak equilibrium and electrical neutrality are relevant.
+As a means to understand how the mismatch among Fermi momenta is linked to $\beta$ equilibrium and neutrality, let us consider quark matter composed of $u$, $d$ and $s$ quarks with no strong interactions.
+We treat the strange quark mass as a parameter considering sufficiently long time scales for which weak equilibrium and electrical neutrality are relevant.